 - What is your budget?
 Will you need to buy other bike accessories?

 Let me give you an example.
 If you decide you want to take family trips to your countryside, a cruiser bike probably won’t be the best option.
-But, if you have a very limited budget ($300 or $500), it also may not be easy to find a roadworthy trekking bike because they tend to be more expensive.
+But, if you have a very limited budget ($500), it also may not be easy to find a roadworthy trekking bike because they tend to be more expensive.

 But don’t worry.
 I will guide you through the hybrid bike types below.